buzzie71/MaskOfFutures/README.md

 Changelog
 ===
 0.14.4
    - Added handling of deaths by ravager and panda, as well as identification of getting shot by pillagers.
-Existing versions of the plugin require the addition of the keys msg.ravager, msg.panda, and msg.arrow.pillager.
+Existing versions of the plugin require the addition of the keys msg.ravager, msg.panda, msg.arrow.pillager.item, and msg.arrow.pillager.noitem.
 (Note that PvP death messages involving a crossbow are not implemented explicitly - they will come in a later update if they are found to require it)
    - Removed a leftover console debug message involving thrown potions.
    - This plugin was built against spigot-1.14.3-R0.1-SNAPSHOT.jar obtained on June 30, 2019 at 8:03 AM PDT.